Yenchu/microservices-demo/README.md

 There are three ways to deploy this demo application.
 ### Local Deployment
-* You need to provide RabbitMQ service.
+* You need to provide RabbitMQ and Zipkin services.
 * Edit `config-server/src/main/resources/application.properties`:
   * Make sure `RABBITMQ_SERVICE_HOST`, `RABBITMQ_SERVICE_PORT`, `RABBITMQ_SERVICE_USERNAME` and  `RABBITMQ_SERVICE_PASSWORD`
     match your RabbitMQ configuration.